Defending against Backdoor Attacks via Module Switching: Experiments

-We observe comparable results, demonstrating that our method achieves strong defense performance across all combinations while maintaining utility.
-For example, in the combination of BadNet with PhysicalBA, our method reduces the ASR to an average of 18.5\%, outperforming all baselines by at least 20.4\%.
-This highlights the effectiveness of our module-switching strategy in breaking spurious correlations in the model parameter space, demonstrating its invariance across text and vision domains with different feature characteristics.
+Our method consistently defends against all attack combinations while preserving utility.
+For example, in the BadNet + PhysicalBA case, it lowers ASR to 18.5\%, outperforming all baselines by at least 20.4\%.
+These results demonstrate the robustness of our strategy in disrupting spurious correlations and its effectiveness across domains with different input characteristics.